dbo99/csdvr----calsimII-data-vis-in-r/README.md

- calsim data vis (post-processor) in r | version 1.0_8.10.2018 | analyze calsim output for large numbers of variables or scenarios | export report or presentation ready plot images (jpgs, pdfs, etc) or interactive plots (html)
+ calsim data vis (post-processor) in r | version 1.0_8.10.2018 | analyze calsim output for large numbers of variables or scenarios | export report or presentation ready plot images (jpgs, pdfs, etc) or interactive html plots

    key file  | use
 ------------ | -------------